schilken/file_open_handler/README.md

 # file_open_handler

-Flutter Plugin to handle dropped file on app icon and 'open -a app file'.
+This plugin allows Flutter apps to handle dropped files on app icon and 'open -a app file'.
 ## Features

 Get the filepath of a file that is given as a parameter to a call like this in the terminal: